Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Luanda are situated to serve the nation's primary economic and administrative hub.
-This proximity provides low-latency connectivity for the financial, energy, and government sectors concentrated in the city.
+Proximity To Key Business Districts Data centers in Luanda are located to serve the city's central business district, port facilities, and industrial zones.
+This proximity ensures low-latency connectivity for financial services, logistics, and government entities.

-Tax Advantage For Data Centers: Angola does not currently offer specific tax incentives for the development or operation of data centers.
-All standard corporate taxes and a 14% Value Added Tax apply, a key consideration for total cost of ownership calculations.
+Tax Advantage For Data Centers Angola does not currently offer specific tax incentives for data center development or operation.
+The standard corporate tax and VAT rates apply, providing a predictable financial environment for investment.

 Natural Disaster Risk